Maersk: European Rail Shuttle B.V.

-In August 2013 Freightliner Group announce the acquisition of leading European intermodal rail operator and railway undertaking ERS Railways B.V. from Maersk Line.
-ERS Railways B.V. is a railway transport company headquartered in Rotterdam, providing cargo transport, mostly ISO shipping containers.
+In August 2013, Freightliner Group announced the acquisition of a leading European intermodal rail operator and railway undertaking, ERS Railways B.V., from Maersk Line.
+ERS Railways B.V. is a railway transport company headquartered in Rotterdam that provides cargo transport, mostly ISO shipping containers.

 World Robot Olympiad

 World Robot Olympiad is a robotic competition headquartered in Singapore.
 Maersk Oil is currently a Gold sponsor of this event.

-Mærsk Mc-Kinney Møller Center for Zero Carbon Shipping

-A group of leading industry players are taking the next step to develop new fuel types and technologies by launching the Mærsk Mc-Kinney Møller Center for Zero Carbon Shipping.